BrandonSmith710/Spotify-Song-Recommender/README.md

 # Spotify-Song-Recommender
 This application is a song recommendation system which accepts a Spotify Song Identifier, and uses vectorized audio attributes of 50,000 Spotify songs to recommend the five most similar songs to the input song.
-First visit the view_name_and_id route, enter a number between 0 and 49,999, copy the id for the song that appears, and then visit the home route to paste the id and view the rcommendations.
+First visit the view_name_and_id route, enter a number between 0 and 49,999, copy the id for the song that appears, and then visit the home route to paste the id and view the recommendations.

 Installation: